CreefordSanchez/CreefordSanchez/README.md

 ## About me

 Hello!
-My name is Creeford Sanchez and i'm a software developer in winnipeg Manitoba with 5 years of coding experience as a self tought learner and a student. <br>
+My name is Creeford Sanchez and i'm a software developer in winnipeg Manitoba<br>

+I like building creative and responsive software apps and other side projects for fun.
+I'm always motivated in finding new things to learn and trying things out to expand my knowleadge in field of coding.